 Editing the canvas

-First edit the canvas.
+First you'll need to make a couple of edits to the canvas.
 Because the rectangles are children of the canvas, they will take on any changes made to it.

-In the Inspector, change the Mode from Screen Space to World Space.
+In the Inspector, change the Mode from Camera Space to World Space.

 Because the canvas is in World Space it will no longer scale with the screen of the device.
-This allows you to change its Transformations.
+This allows you to change its size and position.
 In the Inspector, change:

 Editing the rectangles

-At the moment, one rectangle is completely covering the other.
-To adjust this change the Position of:
+At the moment, one rectangle covers the other.
+To adjust this, In the Inspector change the Position values:

 Editing the materials

-The Shader Type should be Flat for both materials, because we don't need them to omit or respond to light.
+Set the Shader Type to Flat for both materials, because we don't need them to omit or respond to light.
 It's more performant than a standard shader, so it helps keep the size of the effect down.

 Now select overlay_mat.
 In the Inspector: